GitbookIO/node-tasqueue/README.md

 Tasqueue is a job/task-queue library based on [disque](https://www.github.com/antirez/disque) and using [Q](https://github.com/kriskowal/q).
 It aims to be simple, fast and to handle a high charge.

+Monitoring functions of Tasqueue can only be entrusted when using a single-node instance of disque.

 ### Create a client
 ```JavaScript
 var Tasqueue = require('tasqueue');